thruthesky/easy_packages/easyuser/README.md

 - Displays the user information in realtiem.

-- `field`: is the field of the user to display.
+- `field`: Required.
+It is to get the minium data of the user field.

 - `uid`: is the user id to display.